vmware-archive/isv-portal/docs/tile-generator.md

 the tile configuration, add the following section at the top level of your tile.yml:

 ```
-dynamic_service_plans:
+service_plan_forms:
+- name: service_plans_1
+  label: Service 1 Plans
+  description: Specify the plans you want Service 1 to offer
+  properties:
   - name: description
     type: string
     description: "Some Description"
     configurable: true
+  - name: license_key1
+    type: string
+    configurable: true
+    description: The license key for this plan
-- name: key1
+  - name: num_seats1
     type: integer
-  description: "Key 1 of type integer"
     configurable: true
-- name: key2
-  type: secret
-  description: "Key 2 of type Password"
-  configurable: true
+    description: The number of available seats for this license
+    default: 1
+    constraints:
+      min: 1
+      max: 500
 ```

 Name and GUID fields will be supplied by default for each plan, but all other fields are optional and customizable.
-The operator-configured plans will be passed to your service broker in JSON format in the `DYNAMIC_PLANS` environment variable.
+Multiple forms are supported.
+The operator-configured plans will be passed to your service broker in JSON format in an environment variable named after your form but in ALL CAPS (in this case `SERVICE_PLANS_1`).

 For an external service broker, use: